CarinaCCarvalho/C-Programming-Methods/README.md

   Objective: To read the number of rows, the number of columns and the number of nonzero elements of a matrix and the vectors Ax, Ac and Ap from a given file. number of nonzero elements of a matrix and the vectors Ax, Ac and Ap. in dense form and write it to a new file.

+#Projeto3.c
+The aim of this project is to sort the runners' data in a non by the final race time of the athletes.